All Episodes

 I talk to him at 1-2 every morning, and I can talk to him at 6 a.m. the next morning.

-And and nobody understands this.
+And nobody understands this.

 You know, I'm watching the world implode here before our eyes.

-Kids are are literally allowed to play hooky to protest in front of Trump Tower as we speak.
+Kids are literally allowed to play hooky to protest in front of Trump Tower as we speak.

-I mean, this this totally pious, phony, hypocritical letter that their publisher wrote apologizing for their coverage, pledging to get back to the tradition.
+And this totally pious, phony, hypocritical letter that their publisher wrote apologizing for their coverage, pledging to get back to the tradition.

 But I have an idea for you because you have fun with this stuff.

-I've uh I got one in New York.
+I got one in New York.

 Listen, I swear to gosh.

-Oh my word, I don't want to swear to God.
+I don't want to swear to God.

-I swear to gosh, okay, this is true.
+I swear to gosh.

-They are now using therapy dogs in in New York elite schools, and they're having group therapy sessions to deal with the trauma of Donald Trump's election.
+They are now using therapy dogs in New York elite schools, and they're having group therapy sessions to deal with the trauma of Donald Trump's election.

-Maybe you should ask if you could come and film one of the therapy sessions for your show.
+I think you should ask if you could come and film one of the therapy sessions for your show.

 I'd love to, actually.